xiroV/docs/documentation/jsl/Time.md

     .minute: [0:59]
     .second: [0:50]
 }</pre>
-<span class="opdoc"><p>The resuling nodes are expessed in terms of the GregorianCalendar  <a href="https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html"> Java DateFormat</a> pattern.
+<span class="opdoc"><p>The resuling nodes are expessed in terms of the  <a href="https://docs.oracle.com/javase/7/docs/api/java/util/GregorianCalendar.html"> GregorianCalendar</a> pattern.
 If the node <b>format</b>  is not defined the standard used format is "dd/MM/yyyy kk:mm:ss" </p>
 </span>
 <a name="DiffDateRequestType"></a><h3 id="DiffDateRequestType">DiffDateRequestType</h3>
 <pre lang="jolie">type DiffDateRequestType: void {